egvijayanand/dotnet-maui-templates/README.md

 * Central Package Management: (Short notation: `-cpm`):

-  This is a Boolean parameter and its default value is `false`. _For now, this option is supported only on CLI._
+  This is a Boolean parameter and its default value is `false`.

   Examples: